jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 #### Falling Unconscious

-If damage reduces you to 0 hit points and fails to kill you, you fall [[unconscious]].
+If damage reduces you to 0 hit points and fails to kill you, you fall [[Unconscious]].
 This unconsciousness ends if you regain any hit points.

 DESCRIBING THE EFFECTS OF DAMAGE

 Dungeon Masters describe hit point loss in different ways.
 When your current hit point total is half or more of your hit point maximum, you typically show no signs of injury.
 When you drop below half your hit point maximum, you show signs of wear, such as cuts and bruises.
-An attack that reduces you to 0 hit points strikes you directly, leaving a bleeding injury or other trauma, or it simply knocks you [[unconscious]].
+An attack that reduces you to 0 hit points strikes you directly, leaving a bleeding injury or other trauma, or it simply knocks you [[Unconscious]].

 #### Death Saving Throws